The scandal has shaken the inner core of many international governments

 Now former and current presidents are facing investigations because of bribes; with Humala’s detention and the situation of Timer, the Latin American democracy is being forced to change its rules and conditions.

 Latin American democracy is in a challenging situation with the constant uproars in Venezuela, the rupture of political alliances in Ecuador, the corruption, in general, in South and Central America.
-This could be the opportunity to renew democracy and force it to evolve into a stronger and clearer option for the people and their necessities.
+This could be the opportunity to renew democracy and force it to evolve IGNORE INTO a stronger and clearer option for the people and their necessities.
 Citizens from all over have the chance to see what is truly happening within their governments and, based on those facts, take smarter decisions in the not so distant future and demand change for the betterment of the region.